-- they contain additives (something added to make the product last longer than it typically would)
+- they contain additives (something added to make the product last much longer than it typically would)

 - many have dairy (when there's no need to)

-The majority of store-bought dressings have a long list of ingredients even though the label on the front will make it sound plain and simple.
+The majority of store-bought dressings have a long list of ingredients even if the label on the front makes it sound plain and simple.

 When you make your own dressings, there’s no second-guessing when it comes to ingredients.
-You get to decide what goes in and what stays out.
+And you'll be amazed at how fresh and flavorful they taste.

 For a classic vinaigrette, the ratio of oil to vinegar is 3 parts oil to 1 part vinegar.
 In a recipe, this would look something like ¾ cup oil to ¼ cup vinegar.

 Some prefer to use less oil and use a 2 part oil to 1 part vinegar ratio which would look something like ½ cup oil to ¼ cup vinegar.

 To determine which ratio you like best, make one with the three parts to one part ratio and another with the two parts to one part ratio and compare which flavor you prefer.